logan-barsell/reflections_ai/README.md

 ## ✨ Overview

-The **Time Reflection App** rethinks timekeeping through an emotional lens — rather than tracking hours, it encourages users to reflect on their activities and moods throughout the day.
+**Reflection AI** rethinks timekeeping through an emotional lens — rather than tracking hours, it encourages users to reflect on their activities and moods throughout the day.
 The interface is zen-inspired, soft, and distraction-free to promote daily engagement and mindful habit formation.

 ---